kgrajdev/typing-game/readme.md

 ---

+### Kenney Jam 2025 Theme - Power
+The game has a points boost mechanic, which I think fits within the theme.

+---

 #### To Do

 - Add actual text to the game to replace some of the image-based UI (due to Jam challenge)